sapegin/blog.sapegin.me/content/all/avoid-comments.md

   - washingcode
 ---

-Some developers never comment their code, some comment too much.
-The former believe that the code should be self-documenting, the latter read somewhere that they should always comment their code.
+Some developers never comment their code, and some comment too much.
+The former kind believes that the code should be self-documenting, the latter kind read somewhere that they should always comment their code.

 Both are wrong.

 I don’t believe in self-documenting code.
-Yes, we should rewrite unclear code to make it more obvious, and use meaningful and correct names, but there are things that can’t be experessed by the code alone.
+Yes, we should rewrite unclear code to make it more obvious, and use meaningful and correct names, but some things can’t be expressed by the code alone.

 Commenting too much isn’t helpful either: comments start to repeat the code, and instead of helping to understand it, they introduce noise and repetition.

 ## Getting rid of comments (or not)

-There’s a popular technique of avoiding comments: when we want to explain a block of code in a comment, we should move this piece of code to its own function instead.
+There’s a popular technique for avoiding comments: when we want to explain a block of code in a comment, we should move this piece of code to its own function instead.

 It’s often a good idea to extract complex calculations and conditions used inside an already long line of code: